Jampar/Syntax-Tree-Visualiser/README.md

 # Syntax-Tree-Visualiser
-A project which visualises the
+A project which visualises the generation of a logical syntax tree given a logical statement